Alzheimer's Apps Can Help Support Patients

 There are so many great apps available now, and there are new ones appearing every day.
 These apps can be accessed via tablets or smartphones with just a simple tap of the screen.

 It’s brilliant that there is so much choice, but this means one of the biggest challenges is knowing which the best apps are to start with.
 To help with this, here’s a list of some of my favorite apps that are available now for people living with Alzheimer’s and their caregivers.

 Think about every single thing you might need from an app.
 You’ll find it all in MindMate.

-In the ‘My Life’ section you’ll be able to access all of your personal information that you might need in the app’s ‘Getting to Know Me’ section.
+In the "My Life" section you will be able to access all of your personal information that you might need in the app’s "Getting to Know Me" section.

 This section is especially helpful when a person with Alzheimer’s needs to leave their home to go into hospital or a care home.
-At the touch of a button, you can show your new carers lots of the things you’d like them to know about you.
+At the touch of a button, you can show your new caregivers lots of the things you would like them to know about you.

 MindMate even has nutrition advice and physical exercises for a healthier lifestyle, which will keep you both mentally and physically well.
 There are also games to keep your mind agile, music for relaxation and a lot more.

 My House of Memories